LITTLE WOMEN 2018 REVIEW

 But the actress who steals the show is hands down Angela Lansbury.
 Just one scene near the end of episode 3 gave me goosebumps.
 Suddenly, Aunt March became ever so real.
 So human.
 I could feel her emotions and in return I became emotional.

-What are your thoughts on the latest adaptation of Little Women?
+What are your thoughts on the 2018 adaptation of Little Women?
 Do you agree with me?
 Which adaptation do you like best?
 Sound off below…